SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

     and it optimizes your code accordingly.
     However, the ``fatalError(_:file:line:)`` function always halts execution, regardless of optimization settings.

+    You can use the ``fatalError(_:file:line:)`` function
+    during prototyping and early development
+    to create stubs for functionality that hasn't been implemented yet, by writing ``fatalError("Unimplemented")`` as the stub implementation.
+    Because fatal errors are never optimized out, unlike assertions or preconditions,
+    you can be sure that execution always halts if it encounters a stub implementation.

 .. "\ " in the first cell below lets it be empty.
    Otherwise RST treats the row as a continuation.